Commission Implementing Regulation on circumvention of antidumping and countervailing duties on SSCR from Indonesia via Taiwan, Vietnam, and Turkey

 Extravagant Interpretation

-REGULATION (EU) 2016/1036 of 8 June 2016 – also called the “Basic Antidumping Regulation” – is the regulation that also addresses circumvention cases.
+REGULATION (EU) 2016/1036 of 8 June 2016 – also called the “Basic Antidumping Regulation” – is the regulation that addresses circumvention cases.

 Article 13(2)b of this Regulation states that in the specific and exclusive case of an “assembly operation”, circumvention may occur if: